 Newburgh Heights is a very small village located in the state of Ohio.
-With a population of 1,816 people and just one neighborhood, Newburgh Heights is the 475th largest community in Ohio.
-Newburgh Heights has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 1,806 people and just one neighborhood, Newburgh Heights is the 475th largest community in Ohio.
+Much of the housing stock in Newburgh Heights was built prior to World War II, making it one of the older and more historic villages in the country.

-When you are in Newburgh Heights, you'll notice that it is more blue-collar than most other communities in America.
-39.74% of Newburgh Heights’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Newburgh Heights is generally considered to be a blue-collar town.
+39.74% of the Newburgh Heights workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Newburgh Heights is a village of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Newburgh Heights who work in healthcare suport services (15.81%), office and administrative support (11.65%), and management occupations (6.84%).

 One downside of living in Newburgh Heights, however, is that residents on average have to contend with a long commute, spending on average 41.70 minutes every day commuting to work.

-The citizens of Newburgh Heights are slightly less educated than the national average of 21.84% for the average city or town: 14.95% of adults in Newburgh Heights have a bachelor's degree or advanced degree
+The percentage of adults in Newburgh Heights with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.95% of adults in Newburgh Heights have a bachelor's degree or advanced degree.

 The per capita income in Newburgh Heights in 2022 was $33,348, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $133,392 for a family of four.
 However, Newburgh Heights contains both very wealthy and poor people as well.